migolan/nuFFTW/README.md

 For instructions on how to download and install the nuFFTW, please refer to the [installation instructions](INSTALL).

-The current nuFFTW build has a command-line interface and a mex interface.
+The nuFFTW has a command-line interface and a mex interface.
 The following demos and overviews of these interfaces are available:

 | | nuFFTW mex API | nuFFTW CLI | nuFFT mex API |